ividrine/AnimationCurvesExporter/README.md

 ## Installation

 Download this repo and copy it into the Plugins folder of your project.
-Supports engine versions 5.4 and above.
+Supported on engine version 5.4.

 ## Usage